aws-samples/the-aws-step-functions-workshop/content/module-9/step-4/index.en.md

 weight: 113
 ---

-### CDK project clean up

 :::alert{header="Important" type="warning"}
-Follow the instructions below only if you are trying this in your own account.
+Follow the instructions on this page if you would like to clean up resources in your own account.
+Event Engine accounts do not require cleanup.
 :::

+### CDK project clean up

 When you're done trying out your API Gateway, you can destroy both the state machine and the API Gateway using the AWS CDK.
 Issue `cdk destroy` in your app's main directory.